Ronan legal action frustrating sale of development land, court told

 A legal action by developer John Ronan is frustrating the sale of development lands said to be worth about €35 million at Cabinteely, Co Dublin, it has been claimed at the Commercial Court.

-The action is against two companies of which Mr Ronan formerly was an officer but over whom NAMA appointed receivers in 2012.
+The action is against two companies of which Mr Ronan formerly was an officer but over whom the National Asset Management Agency appointed receivers in 2012.

 On Monday, Mr Justice Robert Haughton agreed to the companies’ application to fast-track the dispute in the Commercial Court.